 - Will the expected benefits, if supported, justify the cost?

 Applicants will also need to comply with MRC guidance on data management stated in the applicants handbook

 Your full proposal must be submitted through the MRC Je-S system by 4pm on the relevant Research Board's deadline date.

-The Research Boards use similar criteria to those of the referees and also identify any ethical issues or risks to human participants that need further attention.
+The Research Boards use similar criteria to those of the referees and will also identify any ethical issues or risks to human participants that need further attention.

-To discuss your eligibility for a Partnership grant, or if you have other non-scientific queries
+To discuss your eligibility for a Partnership Grant, or if you have other non-scientific queries

-If you have a query about scientific aspects of your proposal, contact the relevant MRC programme manager on the research board’s contacts page.
+If you have a query about scientific aspects of your proposal, contact the relevant MRC Programme Manager on the research Board’s contacts page.